The Turtle Prince: The Nymph of the Wire Hill

-The Turtle Prince (Ramanujan)
+The Turtle Prince (Kannada)

 Indian scholar A. K. Ramanujan collected and published a tale from Kannada with the title The Turtle Prince.
 In this tale, a king and his minister have no children, so they consult a holy man, who tells them that if devote themselves to Siva, their wives will become pregnant.
 Thus, both men agree to wed their children to each other.
 In time, the queen gives birth to a turtle and the minister's wife to a girl.
 Years later, the king worries about marrying the turtle son to the minister's daughter, so, bid by his animal son, consults with the minister and his daughter.
 The girl says she will marry the man who can bring her the celestial parijata flower.

 With some help from his father, the turtle prince begins his journey and swims to Udaya mountain, where he prays to the sun god.
 The deity himself appears before him, explains that the prince's animal shape is penance for a misdeed in a past life, and transforms him into a handsome human prince.
 Continuing on his journey, the prince, now in human form, meets three sages on the way and is guided to the temple of the elephant-faced god, where celestial maidens come down to earth to bathe, so the prince should steal one of the girls' saris and force her to help him to find the parijata flowers that grow in the celestial realm.
 It happens thus and the celestial maiden brings back the flowers.
 She also gives the prince a flute that can summon her.
 The prince makes his way back to the sages, who each want the magic flute in exchange for a gift they have: the first a wand that can beat one's enemies, the second a sack that grants the owner whatever they wish for, and the third a pair of teleporting sandals.
 The prince trades the flute for each, commands the wand to beat up the sages, and retrieves the flute.